LiuJiJiJi/Interview/parking_lot.md

 $ bin/parking_lot
 ```
 Assuming a parking lot with 6 slots, the following commands should be run in sequence by typing them in at a
-prompt and should produce output as described below the command.
+prompt and should produce output as described below the service.
 Note that exit terminates the process
 and returns control to the shell.
 ```bash
 $ create_parking_lot 6